GEORGE ROBERT CRESSWELL 1877–1967

 Father and son are both named on Holme Pierrepont War Memorial.

-Self employed cab proprietor with wife Elizabeth and two year old son Harold, who also served in WW1.
+Age 24 self employed cab proprietor living 18 Leopald Street, Nottingham with wife Elizabeth 21 and two year old son Harold, who also served in WW1.
+They have two boarders, Mabel Saxton, curtain folder, and Walter Howlett, house painter.

-Employed as a groom to Lord Manvers and living in Holme Pierrepont.
-Daughter Winifred was born in 1907.
+Age 34, employed as a groom to Lord Manvers and living in Holme Pierrepont.
 The family had moved to Holme Pierrepont in 1906 for George to work as groom on the Manvers estate.

 Service Number: 19843

-Military Unit: Royal Army Service Corps (R.A.S.C. on medal card.
+Military Unit: Royal Army Veterinary Corps on Pension Card (R.A.S.C. on medal card.
 Veterinary Corps on Holme Pierrepont Lychgate)

 Served in France.